 The Department of Comparative Literature enjoys collaborating with faculty, departments, graduate student interest groups, and undergraduate student groups on events that align with our areas of study.
 Since many units request co-sponsorship from our department, we have a streamlined process for reviewing requests.
 If you are interested in receiving sponsorship, please read the relevant subsections below and then click "Apply Here."

-If you have difficulty with the site, please contact key administrator Judy Gray.
+If you have difficulty with the site, please contact the chief administrator (firstname.lastname@example.org).
 We welcome your comments on how to improve this process!

 Resources are limited so requests should be conservative.